asierarranz/resume/README.md

 * Telecommunications Engineering at University of Deusto
 * Dissertation: A. Arranz, D. Iglesias, A. Moreno, T. Oraa (2016) *Data analysis and telemetry applied to motorized vehicles*
 * Honored, [[**Proud Alumni**]](http://proud.deusto.es/alumni), as one of the 44 historically featured students based on their careers.
-Selected to represent my generation of students in the 40th anniversary of the faculty of engineering.
+* Selected to represent my generation of students in the roundtable of the 40th anniversary of the faculty of engineering.

 # Employment history
 *(including name and address of employer; official position title; detailed description of responsibilities; acknowledgement of whether part-time or full-time; and dates of employment)*